 - ramipril or any other medicines used to treat high blood pressure or heart problems

 - potassium supplements or potassium- containing salt substitutes

 - medicines or salt substitutes which may increase your potassium levels

 - diuretics or fluid tablets, medicines used to help the kidneys get rid of salt and water by increasing the amount of urine produced

-- nonsteroidal anti-inflammatory agents (medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis)
+- nonsteroidal anti-inflammatory agents such as aspirin or ibuprofen (medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis)